bleds1/bleds1.github.io/_posts/2023-01-17-lost-boys-painting-part-1.md

 ![Image 1](/assets/images/lost-boys-sketchbook-scans-1.jpg){:height="600px" width="500px"}

-_(This post is a re-edited version of one that first appeared on Substack)_

 I am quite overdue on making this post.
 I’ve been meaning to get this blog rolling for a while.
 Hopefully now this little update is live we can a get some regularity going.